-A1.
-All Santa Fe families with a new baby 6 months or younger qualify for our support regardless of income level, marital or immigration status, sexual orientation, race, nationality or religion.
-If you are pregnant, have a newborn or have recently adopted a baby, you qualify.
-Stay at home fathers are also welcome to benefit from our support.
+All Santa Fe families with a new baby 6 months or younger qualify for our support regardless of income level, marital or immigration status, sexual orientation, race, nationality, or religion.
+If you are pregnant, have a newborn, or have recently adopted a baby, you qualify.
+Stay-at-home fathers are also welcome to benefit from our support.

-A3.
-It is best to contact our Executive Director while you are still pregnant so she can invest the appropriate time to recommend a volunteer who can meet your needs, complement your personality, and be available once your baby arrives.
+It is best to contact us while you are still pregnant so she can invest the appropriate time to recommend a volunteer who can meet your needs, complement your personality, and be available once your baby arrives.
 However, you may contact Many Mothers and initiate support any time in the first six months after the birth of your baby.
-If you or your baby have extenuating circumstances, the Executive Director will assess if we can offer you and your family support beyond the parameters described here.
+If you or your baby have extenuating circumstances, the Program Manager will assess if we can offer you and your family support beyond the parameters described here.

-A4.
-All families with a single baby will be offered three months of support with a volunteer visiting once a week for 2-3 hours.
-If you gave birth to twins, you will be offered twice-a-week visits of 2-3 hours each for up to 6 months.
+All families with a single baby will be offered 3 months of support with a volunteer visiting for 2-3 hours each week.
+If you gave birth to twins, you will be offered 2-3 hours each week for up to 6 months.
 If you have triplets, three weekly visits of 2-3 hours each will be shared for up to 9 months.
 Mothers-to-be under doctors’ orders of bed rest can initiate the support prior to giving birth.

-A6.
 Thanks to the generosity of our passionate volunteers, there is no charge for the support they offer.
-However, as you can imagine, there are some expenses in managing such an organization.
-These are covered through the grants obtained from local foundations who believe in the mental and physical well being of all families– mothers and children, in particular.
-Our long standing supporters are: Brindle, Da Costa, Frost, New Mexico Children’s and Walbridge Foundations.
-Additionally, 100% of our Board of Directors voluntarily support us financially.
+However, as you can imagine, there are expenses in managing such an organization.
+These are covered through the grants from local foundations, businesses, and individual donors that believe in the mental and physical well being of all families– mothers and children, in particular.